atl-jugheads/jupyter-day-atlanta-ii/readme.md

 ## Invited Speakers

-Jupyter Day Atlanta will host talks from some exciting innovators working in Jupyter notebooks.  _Please stay tuned for more!_
+Jupyter Day Atlanta will host talks from exciting innovators working in Jupyter notebooks.  _Please stay tuned for more!_

 ## Breakout Sessions